shreyastaware/smart-email-response-system/README.md

-# Done & Delivered - Portia AI Email Response System
+# Smart Email Response System

-A streamlined email automation system powered entirely by Portia AI's cloud tools.
-No custom processors needed - just pure Portia AI intelligence!
+A streamlined email automation system that scans your gmail for pending work, extracts completed work from your google docs and sends the update!

 ## ✨ What It Does